Profits, productivity and the pursuit of happiness

 “They know that the corner has been turned or they would like to feel that the corner has been turned and it is time to put the foot on the accelerator,” said Ridgway, a former partner at McKinsey.
 “This is something that fits in with this moment of history for these guys.”

-Some lenders have been developing programs to support their careers and encouraging them to eat right, sleep well and exercise to improve their mental and physical well-being.
+Some lenders have been developing programmes to support their careers and encouraging them to eat right, sleep well and exercise to improve their mental and physical well-being.

-The Bank of Ireland has held talks about personal resilience, career workshops, organized fun runs and held health and fitness seminars.
-The number of staff studying for professional qualifications has risen 80 percent since the program was rolled out, according to Sharp.
+The Bank of Ireland has held talks about personal resilience, career workshops, organised fun runs and held health and fitness seminars.
+The number of staff studying for professional qualifications has risen 80 percent since the programme was rolled out, according to Sharp.

-Bank insiders who were skeptical when “Be At Your Best” was first launched have been surprised at how sincerely staff have embraced it, reviving old social clubs and getting involved in charity work.
+Bank insiders who were sceptical when “Be At Your Best” was first launched have been surprised at how sincerely staff have embraced it, reviving old social clubs and getting involved in charity work.